As COVID-19 spread rapidly throughout the United States, many organisations did the only thing they could: Send people home to work remotely.

 In addition, consider your time frame for recovery.
 Put contingencies in place for short-term, medium-term and long-term events.
 WFH might work for a day during a blizzard, but for a pandemic lasting months, you might need better options.

-Companies that utilize third-party workplace recovery facilities experience a distinct competitive advantage, in terms of network stability and performance, power resilience, staff motivation, end-customer feedback, etc., compared to companies that are strictly employing a WFH workplace recovery strategy.
+Companies that utilise third-party workplace recovery facilities experience a distinct competitive advantage, in terms of network stability and performance, power resilience, staff motivation, end-customer feedback, etc., compared to companies that are strictly employing a WFH workplace recovery strategy.

 When push comes to shove, a hybrid solution that includes multiple methods of workplace recovery will make the most sense.